gregorybooma/masis/README.md

 MaSIS
 =====

-MaSIS (Manual Species Identification System) is a web application for the manual annotation of species captured on photographs.
+MaSIS (Marine Species Identification System) is a web application for the manual annotation of marine species captured on photographs.